Friday, 5 December 2014

 Preview Here

-During sleep the body and mind repairs itself in order to thrive.
-It is a time for restoration where essential truths are revealed in the realm of dreams, engaging with all the senses.
+During sleep, the body and mind repair themselves in order to thrive.
+It is a time of restoration, where essential truths are revealed in the realm of dreams, engaging all the senses.
+In dreams, the perception of time and space defies scientific laws.
+There are no rules in these surreal vistas, only an invitation to explore, untethered, and to uncover the true nature of our fears and desires.

 Worldly Possessions – a song beginning with water and ending with flesh.